 Personal or corporate name of the significant shareholder Personal or corporate name of the Company or entity in its Group Nature of the relation Type of operation Amount (thousand euros) SCRANTON ENTERPRISES, B.V.
-GRIPDAN INVEST, S.L.
-Scranton is the sole partner of Gripdan Invest, S.L.
-Sale of goods (finished or under way) 5,222 SCRANTON ENTERPRISES, B.V.
-GRIPDAN INVEST, S.L.
-Scranton is the sole partner of Sale of goods (finished or 39,267
+GRIFOLS THERAPEUTICS INC. Scranton Enterprises USA Inc (lessor) is a company owned by Scran leases 16,037 SCRANTON ENTERPRISES, B.V.
+GRIFOLS, S.A.
+Scranton Enterprises BV is the sole partner of Gripdan Invest, S.L. (lessor) leases 8,020